darianyang/wedap/README.md

 ### GUI

-wedap has a GUI built using [Gooey](https://github.com/chriskiehl/Gooey) which can be launched by running `pythonw wedap.py` (on MacOSX) or `python wedap.py` with no arguments.
+wedap has a GUI built using [Gooey](https://github.com/chriskiehl/Gooey) which can be launched by running `wedap` or `python wedap` if you're in the main wedap directory of this repository.
+If you're using MacOSX, you'll need to run `pythonw wedap` in the main directory since conda prevents wxPython from accessing the display on Mac.
+If you pip install (instead of conda isntall) wxPython and Gooey on Mac you may be able to just run `wedap`.
 If you wish to use the command line interface instead include the `--ignore-gooey` flag.

 ### Installation
 I recommend first installing dependencies via conda, especially gooey.